-Sozin using a hurricane to convince his people the current Avatar was out to finish what Kyoshi started and the only way to prevent it from happening again was to eliminate the knowledge of airbending.
-(To break the Avatar cycle?)
+Sozin using a hurricane to convince his people the current Avatar was out to finish what Kyoshi started and the only way to prevent it from happening again was to eliminate the knowledge of airbending.)

 Yue taking command of the effort to preserve humanity, reviving the yaoren using Zuko as a test case, which, by the way, takes him out of the Fire Nation line of succession and basically means her people's enemies are screwed unless Aang restores balance.